Reckoning (Smallville): Writing

 According to Souders, Jonathan Kent's death had been requested by executive producers Alfred Gough and Miles Millar at the "beginning of the season", and that the idea was specifically planned to be featured in the show's 100th episode.
-Gough explained that the reason Jonathan Kent was chosen to die was because "going into season five, this is the year the boy becomes the man, so at some point the mentor/father figure has to die, in order for Clark to ultimately step up and really embrace his destiny."
+Gough explained that the reason Jonathan Kent was chosen to die was because "going into season five, this is the year the boy becomes the man, so at some point the mentor/father figure has to die, in order for Clark to ultimately step up and really embrace his destiny".
 Schneider was happy with how the show wrote Jonathan Kent's death, arguing that his character exited the show "like a hero".
-Furthermore, he drew comparisons to the death of John Wayne's character Wil Anderson in The Cowboys (1972), arguing that both were examples of "empowering death[s]."
-Originally, a scene had been shot featuring Clark bringing his father's dead body to the Fortress of Solitude.
-However, the scene was ultimately cut because, according to Gough, "It was something that sounded great on paper, but it felt like a bit of a stutter step in the episode."
+Furthermore, he drew comparisons to the death of John Wayne's character Wil Anderson in The Cowboys (1972), arguing that both were examples of "empowering death[s]".
+Originally, a scene had been shot featuring Clark bringing his father's dead body to the Fortress of Solitude, but the scene was ultimately cut because, according to Gough: "It was something that sounded great on paper, but it felt like a bit of a stutter step in the episode".
 Gough later called the scene "morbid".

 Once the rough script was formulated it was sent to Gough and Millar for additional notes.
 Next, drafts were sent to the production studio and the network, who also made notes.
 Finally, Souders and Peterson re-wrote the episode; the script went through 10 drafts.
 The final version was finished "two-and-a-half [to] three weeks" before production began.
 Normally a script for a Smallville episode would go to about 40 different people, including "sets, props, and wardrobe", but because the episode featured the death of a major character, the production staff and writers kept it "top secret".
 In fact, the script for the episode was printed on red paper in an attempt to keep it "under wraps".